stelzinga/MF/Management_Framework.md

 #### Delegating
 Delegating is a key concept (strictly speaking a Definition) in the design of a Venture, defined as:
-1. The act by which a *Delegator* (mostly the Manager)
+1. The act by which a *Delegator* (often a Manager)
 2. gives *Responsibility* for *completion of a Process* to
 3. a suitable *Delegatee* (Staff), including
 4. the *Authority* that goes with said Responsibility
-5. which bestows upon the Delegatee *Accountability* to the Delegator for the Result of said Process, yet
+5. which bestows upon the Delegatee an *Accountability* to the Delegator for the Result of said Process, yet
 6. without the Delegator losing the original *Accountability* which
-7. requires *Oversight* from the Delegator over the Delegatee.
+7. requires *Oversight* from the Delegator over the Delegatee and over the Result.

 The singular *Process* above can be read as an Objective, an Activity or the entire Venture.
+Specifically, *Responsibility* relates to *performing and completing a Process* to *obtain a Result*, whereas *Accountability* relates to *reporting on and being subject to the consequences* of that Result being as *expected*, or *not*!

-The Responsibility to perform a Process requires Authority which is the power or right to give orders and expect them to be obeyed (exact obedience), commit Resources (Staff, Assets, Suppliers), and make decisions.
+The Responsibility to perform a Process requires Authority which is the power or right to give orders and expect them to be obeyed (exact obedience), to commit Resources (Staff, Assets, Suppliers), and to make decisions.
 Clearly defined Authority is key in the ability to achieve the Result expected from the Responsibility of performing a Process.
 This goes two ways:
 1. The Delegatee knows which Authority was delegated;
 2. Staff, Groups and Suppliers subject to the Authority effectively know the Delegatee has obtained that Authority.

 Once Responsibility has been Delegated, the Delegatee is automatically bestowed with the Accountability to *discharge the Responsibility* i.e., for the delivery of the Result of the Process.
-Accountability means one is liable to report to someone (Manager, CEO, Board of Directors, Shareholder, etc.) on the Result, including timeliness, of a Process and face some form of consequence if it is not achieved, and some form of praise if it is.
+As mentioned, Accountability means one is liable to report to someone (Manager, CEO, Board of Directors, Shareholder, etc.) on the Result, including timeliness, of a Process and face some form of consequence if it is not achieved, and some form of praise if it is.
 Note that one can delegate Responsibility and Authority, but one *cannot* delegate Accountability!
 In other words, a Delegator *can* delegate Responsibility (and the Authority that goes with it), from which automatically flows the fact that the Delegatee owes Accountability to the Delegator.
 However, a Delegator *cannot* delegate that Accountability on a standalone basis i.e., cannot make a Delegatee accountable for a Process for which the Delegator has *not* delegated Responsibility nor Authority to the Delegatee.
 This makes sense: being held liable for something over which one has no influence, and provides no direction would be unfair, and legally impossible.

 As part of the overall Accountability the Delegator performs Oversight of the Delegated Process, and thus the Delegatee, to assure the expected Results have been obtained *and* in return to be able to report to the person who delegated the Process to the Delegator etc. Because Managers delegate many Processes to their reporting Staff they need perform Oversight by design of their role.
 As such, Oversight is an integral part of Management Function Controlling.

-In order to delegate a Process, the Authority that goes with a Responsibility must *permit* Delegation to take place.
-Without such permission a Process cannot be delegated.

 A Manager who has been delegated a Responsibility and Authority can delegate to someone else, provided that the Authority permits it.
 This is called *sub-delegation*.

 A Manager can choose not to delegate i.e., to *retain* Responsibility and also Authority.
 A Manager can also claim responsibility back, a.k.a. to *revoke* Responsibility and Authority.

 It is technically possible to delegate Responsibility without also delegating Authority, resulting in *Accountability without Authority*.
 This is not desirable, but it happens.
 It essentially means that the Delegatee will depend on the Delegator to get access to Resources, and to use the Delegator to exact obedience (this is where the concept of a *sponsor* comes in in Project Management for example).

 *Escalation* is the process of moving up the delegation tree to a level of Authority that is able to make a decision, commit resources or otherwise enforce obedience, because the person escalating does not have the Authority to do that him/herself.

 Last but not least, often Managers do not explicitly delegate Responsibilities to Staff within the Group they are the Manager for: Responsibilities are often delegated by design of the Activity organisation within the Venture.
 Although this is not a restriction, it does mean that Managers may not always be aware of Responsibilities being fulfilled (or not!) within the Activity they are being held Accountable for.